Treasury Report on Receivables (TROR)

 TROR is being revised to support Section 5 of the Digital Accountability and Transparency Act (DATA Act), Pub.
 L. 113-101.
 Federal agencies must refer eligible debt that is more than 120 days delinquent to Treasury for administrative offset.
 The revision places new TROR reporting requirements on federal agencies, effective the 1st quarter of fiscal year 2016.

-Audience: Open to all agencies
+Audience: Open to all federal agencies

 Hosted by: Debt Collection